Ferns & Focus

 Direct sunlight should be avoided as it can scorch the delicate fronds, while too little light may lead to sparse growth and leaf drop.

 The soil should remain damp but not soggy.
 Water the plant whenever the soil surface begins to feel slightly dry.
-Ensure the pot has adequate drainage to prevent root rot.
+Use a planter with drainage holes to prevent root rot.

 To maintain health, mist the fronds regularly, use a pebble tray, or place the plant in a naturally humid room like a bathroom.
 They prefer temperatures between 60°F and 75°F (15°C to 24°C).